SLAA1234/covid-19-interactive-map/README.md

 This repository shows covid-19 data of 6/16/2020 on world map.
 Code was written in Python in Visual Studio Code.

 <strong>Data</strong>:
-Data comes from the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University./n https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_daily_reports/06-16-2020.csv.
+Data comes from the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University. https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_daily_reports/06-16-2020.csv.

 <strong>Module</strong>: